Synchronous Courses 10-12

 Synchronous courses offer the same program of study as an online course, with the added benefit of weekly meetings with a teacher and working alongside a cohort of your peers on the same topics.
 Synchronous courses provide overall structure for students, with the expectation that they will work to keep up with the schedule set by the teacher for assignments and tests.
 The accountability of the weekly meeting is designed to help elaborate on challenging topics or concepts, encourage student interaction, and provide a natural place for students to ask questions and develop deeper understanding.
 This option is the one that is most similar to a face-to-face classroom experience in an online environment.

-Synchronous Courses provide regular, required touchpoints where students would meet with their teacher(s) and fellow students.
+Synchronous Courses provide regular, required touchpoints where students would meet with their teacher(s) and fellow classmates.
 Regularly scheduled times set by the instructor early in September allow students to connect with teachers to receive instruction, clarify assignments, and ask questions on a weekly basis.
-Synchronous course options allow students the opportunity to connect with their teachers and other students in a more typical classroom style.
 Synchronous Cohorts provide the chance for students to be known and also increase the level of accountability.
 Teachers may use the weekly meetings to pre-teach lessons, answer common questions, clarify assignments, or discuss complex topics or issues.

 How Synchronous Courses Function